rideconnection/clearinghouse/README.md

 To set this up, talk to another developer to get your public key on the machines.
-If you need to do system administration on the servers, you'll need your own user accout set up as well.
+If you need to do system administration on the servers, you'll need your own user account set up as well.

+On the server, copy secrets.yml from the project to: /home/deployer/rails/clearinghouse/shared/config

+Edit secrets.yml and add random keys for secret_key_base and devise_secret_key in the production section ("rake secret" can be used to generate random keys).
+It may be necessary to install Ruby 2.2.2 and bundler on the server.

 Once you have SSH access as deployer, you can deploy: